wernerkrauss/silverstripe-onepage/README.md

 ##Todo
   * --scroll to slide (important!)-- see tip above
   * --redirect slide page to OnePageHolder#Slide--
-  * use separate templates for page types to include as slide
+  * --use separate templates for page types to include as slide--
   * i18n
   * create unit tests
   * use focuspoint module for background images